lukethompson96/milestone1/README.md

 ### 1.6 User Interactivity
 The site contains no v ideo or audio but includes an embedded iframe of google maps on the contact page so that the user can find the location of the business.
 The site also contains a form which the user can interact with to contact the business.

+## Section 2 Outline
+From the marking scheme: "Develop and implement a static front-end web application using HTML and CSS."

 ### 2.1